 Practice Makes All the Difference

 The more job interviews you go on, the more you’ll be used to what interviewers expect and how to do well.
 Like anything else, it comes with practice.
 If you work with a recruiter, he or she can help you get ready to do your very best.
-But if you don’t get hired after your first job interview, no worries!
+But if you don’t get hired after your first job interview, don’t stress!
 Just keep looking and keep practicing.
-You’ll find the right job for you.
+You will find the right job for you.

 If you’re in search of work in Tennessee, check out Wood Personnel Services.
 To learn more about what we offer, contact us today!